 In addition to the Borough AQI forecast and local episode actions, ADEC has also been implementing actions to address high concentration episodes.
-ADEC's statewide PM{2.5} air episode and air advisory requirements are framed in regulation at 18 AAC 50.246.
+ADEC's statewide PM2.5 air episode and air advisory requirements are framed in regulation at 18 AAC 50.246.
 The regulations split the overall emergency episode response approachces into two categories: air episodes and air advisories.
 PM{2.5} air episodes rely on air monitoring data and are called when concentrations reach specific thresholds defined in the regulation.
 Air advisories are not strictly reliant on air monitoring data and may be called when the department finds that, in its judgment, that air quality conditions exist that might threaten public health; the advisory regulation allows for ADEC response to poor air quality in areas where no air monitors may exist.
 These two categories have differing response features and trigger different supporting requirements within the state regulations.
 In both cases, like the Borough, ADEC publicizes the air quality episode or advisory and any actions to be taken to protect public health.
-However, 18 AAC 50.246 also allows ADEC to take action upon a Borough air quality episode or advisory.
+However, 18 AAC 50.246 also allows ADEC to take action upon a Borough air quality episode or advisory alert.
+18 AAC 50.246 provides that "the episode thresholds and actions prescribed for any area that has a local air quality plan included in the State Air Quality Control Plan adopted by reference in 18 AAC 50.030 must be consistent with the emergency episode provisions included in that plan.
 To avoid duplication of effort, ADEC and the Borough may clarify their respective roles under 18 AAC 50.246 through the Air Quality Memorandum of Understanding (MOU).
+As the Borough episode program has evolved to address the PM2.5 pollution concerns of the local area, it provides for implementing local air alerts at lower concentration thesholds than the statewide PM2.5 episode program presented in this section.
+As a result, the ADEC implements episodes within the nonattainment area using the local thresholds identified in Section 5.11.2.
 In the absence of a revised MOU, ADEC will continue addressing high concentration episodes as described in this section.

-Air episodes for PM{2.5} are defined in 18 AAC 50.246.
+State aAir episodes for PM{2.5} are defined in 18 AAC 50.246.
 Formal episodes may be triggered if the concentration of an air pollutant in the ambient air has reached, or is likely in the immediate future to reach, any of the concentrations established in Table 6a of the regulation.
-DEC will declare episodes in the FNSB nonattainment area based on the thresholds in 5.11-3.
-For PM{2.5} the formal episode concentrations adopted in 2014 and updated in 2016 are as follows:
+However, as noted above, DEC under the provisions of 18 AAC 50.246, will declare episodes in the FNSB nonattainment area based on the local area thresholds identified in Table 5.11-31.
+Prior to the implementation of more stringent local episode program thresholds, ADEC relied on For PM{2.5} the statewide formal episode concentrations for PM2.5 adopted in 2014, and adopted in 2017 are described in Table 5.11-31.

 Table 5.11-3.
-FNSB Nonattainment Area PM{2.5} Episode Levels
+State of Alaska PM {2.5} Episode Levels

+Episode Type 24-hour Average

+PM {2.5} Concentration

+(μg/m3)

-Episode Type 24-hour Average PM2.5 Concentration (micrograms per cubic meter)
+(micrograms per cubic meter)

-Air Alert Episode 35
+Air Alert Episode 35.5

-Air Warning Episode 55
+Air Warning Episode 55.5

 Air Emergency Episode 150.5